amourreux/mern-project-with-auth/README.md

 - create your own .env file. you can use sample .env.example
 - create a mongo db connection string. this project uses mongo atlas. so i can't support with access without knowing your IP address.
 - run this script `npm run data:import` for data population.

+- `npm install` in root folder to install both frontend and backend packages
-- start server script `npm run server`
+- run `npm run dev` script to run both frontend backend apps.